keithalpichi/keithalpichi.github.io/src/data/articles/2020-05-19-web-scraping.md

 ## What is Web Scraping

 There is one application every software engineer should build.
 That application is a web scraper.
-A web scraper is a service that programmatically requests and parses HTML content served from a remote server.
+A web scraper is a service that programmatically requests and parses HTML content served from a website.
 Once you have the HTML content of a website you can parse it for specific data.

 In this article I'm going to show you how to build a web scraper to collect product inventory of an e-commerce site.
 It will give you a good grasp of the hypertext part of HTTP and how browsers use HTML to construct and parse the web pages you view and manipulate everyday.